 - Shortlands Residents Association

-Earlier in 2015 Thames21 outlined draft proposals at a public meeting, but subsequently nothing much has happened.
+Earlier in 2015 Thames21 outlined draft proposals at a public meeting, but subsequently nothing much had happened.
 However in January 2020 we attended a meeting of the rejuvenated Ravensbourne Catchment Improvement Group, where we gave a presentation highlighting the issues and urging a progress on this project.
 This was received favourably by attendees representing the above listed organisations.
-We will continue to press for funding etc for this project.
-A copy of this powerpoint presentation can be viewed HERE.
-See our Home page for the latest news.
+Some funding from the Environment Agency will now enable further planning and necessary statutory permissions to be undertaken, prior to seeking funding for the implementation of this project.

 We are seeking support among local residents and groups.
 If you are interested please contact us for further information.